 For terminations based on Necessary and Substantial Repairs Requiring Temporary Vacancy, Owner Move-in, Withdrawal of the Rental Unit Permanently from Rental Market and Demolition, a Landlord is required to notify the Tenant of their right to Relocation Assistance and may be required to pay relocation assistance.
 The Tenant shall have a first right of return to the Rental Unit, if the Rental Unit is returned to the market by the Landlord or successor Landlord.

-In its meeting on May 22, 2017 the Rental Housing Committee set the Annual General Adjustment of Rent for 2017 at 3.4%, and it shall be effective as of September 1, 2017.
+In its meeting on May 22, 2017 the Rental Housing Committee set the Annual General Adjustment of Rent for 2017 at 3.4%, effective as of September 1, 2017.

 The allowable Rent increase pursuant to the Annual General Adjustment (“AGA”) of 3.4%, only becomes effective after a Landlord provides written notice to the Tenant in the manner prescribed by law, with at least thirty (30) days’ advanced written notice.
 No more than one Rent increase per twelve-month period may be imposed on a tenant.